Forensic Scientist

 Is it possible to be a forensic scientist and a crime scene investigator?
 Like a job where find the evidence and you test it?

-Asked by Rach C. almost 7 years ago
+Asked by Rach C. over 7 years ago

 Yes, to some extent.
 That’s what I’m doing now.
 It all depends on how much staff and equipment the agency has.
 For instance I’ll collect items and process them for fingerprints or do preliminary tests for blood or semen, but it’s unlikely that a DNA analyst would also be doing crime scene work.